HenrikBengtsson/future.BatchJobs/README.md

 x %<=% local({ a <- 3.14 })
 ```

-I both cases _asynchroneous variable_ 'a' with be assigned value `3.14` in a "local" environment.
-Since this is the last value in the expression, it is also the value of the asynchroneous expression, which is therefore also the value "returned" (in R there is no need to "return" values; it is always the last value of the expression that will be used).
+I both cases _asynchronous variable_ 'a' with be assigned value `3.14` in a "local" environment.
+Since this is the last value in the expression, it is also the value of the asynchronous expression, which is therefore also the value "returned" (in R there is no need to "return" values; it is always the last value of the expression that will be used).
 This is the value that will be assigned to variable `x` in the calling environment.
-Asynchroneous variable `a` is gone for ever.
-As a matter of fact, it is _not_ possible for an asynchroneous expression to assign variables in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchroneous environment.
+Asynchronous variable `a` is gone for ever.
+As a matter of fact, it is _not_ possible for an asynchronous expression to assign variables in the calling environment, i.e. assignments such as `<-`, `<<-` and `assign()` only affects the asynchronous environment.

 ### Global variables

-Although the following expression is evaluated in an asynchroneous environment - separated from the calling one - the asynchroneous environment "inherits"(*) any "global" variables in the calling environment and its parents.
+Although the following expression is evaluated in an asynchronous environment - separated from the calling one - the asynchronous environment "inherits"(*) any "global" variables in the calling environment and its parents.
 For example,
 ```r
 a <- 2
 y %<=% { b <- a*3.14; b }
 ```
 will result in `y` being assigned `6.28`.

-If a global variable is one that is assigned by another asynchroneous expression, then dependent asynchroneous expressions will wait for the former to complete in order to resolve the global variables.
+If a global variable is one that is assigned by another asynchronous expression, then dependent asynchronous expressions will wait for the former to complete in order to resolve the global variables.
 For example, in
 ```r
 a %<=% { Sys.sleep(7); runif(1) }
 b %<=% { Sys.sleep(2); rnorm(1) }
 c %<=% { x <- a*b; Sys.sleep(2); abs(x) }
 d <- runif(1)
 ```
-the third asynchroneous expression will not be evaluated until `a` and `b` have taken their values.
-As a matter of fact, even if `c` is also an asynchroneous assignment, R will pause (**) until global variables `a` and `b` are resolved.
+the third asynchronous expression will not be evaluated until `a` and `b` have taken their values.
+As a matter of fact, even if `c` is also an asynchronous assignment, R will pause (**) until global variables `a` and `b` are resolved.
 In other words, the assignment of `d` will not take place until `a` and `b` are resolved (but there is no need to wait for `c`).
 This pause can be avoided using nested asynchronous evaluation (see Section below).

 _Footnotes_:
-(\*) Since the asynchroneous environment may be in a separate R session on a physically different machine, the "inheritance" of "global" variables is achieved by first identifying which variables in the asynchroneous expression are global and then copy them from the calling environment to the asynchroneous environment (using serialization).
-This has to be taken into consideration when working with large objects, which can take a substational time to serialize.
-Seralized objects may also be write to file which then a compute node reads back.
-The global environments are identified using code inspection, cf. the [codetools] package.
+(\*) Since the asynchronous environment may be in a separate R session
+on a physically different machine, the "inheritance" of "global"
+variables is achieved by first identifying which variables in the
+asynchronous expression are global and then copy them from the calling
+environment to the asynchronous environment (using serialization).
+This has to be taken into consideration when working with large
+objects, which can take a substantial time to serialize.
+Serialized
+objects may also be written to file which then a compute node reads
+back in.
+The global environments are identified using code inspection,
+cf. the [codetools] package.
-(\*\*) There is currently no lazy-evaluation mechanism for global variables from asynchroneous evaluations.
-However, theoretically, one could imagine that parts of an asynchroneous expression can be evaluated while the required one is still being evaluated.
-However, the current implementation is such that the asynchroneous evaluation will not be _initiated_ until all global variables can be resolved.
+(\*\*) There is currently no lazy-evaluation mechanism for global
+variables from asynchronous evaluations.
+However, theoretically, one
+could imagine that parts of an asynchronous expression can be
+evaluated while the required one is still being evaluated.
+However,
+the current implementation is such that the asynchronous evaluation
+will not be _initiated_ until all global variables can be resolved.

-## Nested ansynchroneous evaluation
+## Nested asynchronous evaluation
-It is possible to nest multiple levels of ansynchroneous evaluations, e.g.
+It is possible to nest multiple levels of asynchronous evaluations, e.g.
 ```r
 c %<=% {
   a %<=% { Sys.sleep(7); runif(1) }